DuaneKrause/astral-container/README.md

 We don't really, but I wanted to build this anyway :).
 I had trouble using Google's Guice in a practical manner (you can't put attributes on classes you don't own), and Spring is a complete framework that includes many things you may not want.
 I really liked using the Unity library in C#, and wanted to do the same thing in Java.
 In particular, I like configuring object dependencies in **code**, rather than in xml, since it can be syntax-checked and tested easily.

 ## How do I use the Astral Container?
-Besides including the library in your application, you need to perform 3 distinct steps in your application:
+Besides including the library in your application, you should perform these 3 distinct steps in your application:

 * Registration
 * Validation